Simofatt/flask-ords/README.md

 ## Welcome

 ### About
-Develop Python Web Apps with Oracle Autonomous Database REST APIs using Oracle Rest Data Services (ORDS).
-The Database was created in Oracle cloud Infrastruture.
+Python Web Application, using Oracle Rest Data Services (ORDS).
+The Database is an Oracle Autonomous Database that was created in Oracle cloud Infrastruture.

 ### Folder Contents
 This folder consists of four main parts: